FiazBinSayeed/Password-Guessing-Game-/README.md

 # Password-Guessing-Game-
-Guess a 4-digit password with hints along the way
+In this game, the computer will randomly generate a 4 digit password.
+You will have multiple attempts to guess the password and the computer will provide useful hints along the way.